-You can have your own, professionally designed, legally compliant, customized label on the bottle in four weeks or less!*
+You can have a one of a kind, professionally designed, fully customizable label on the bottle in as fast as four weeks!*

 Purchasing is easy - just click and buy; no need to talk to anyone!
 After payment has been processed, you’ll receive a link to download the label files.
 Easy as that!
 Just please be sure to read the Terms & Conditions before purchase as there are NO REFUNDS.

-After completing your purchase, you’ll be provided with a helpful online Label Customization Guide that will walk you through the customization process (in more detail than is provided here) as well as provide other helpful resources about printing and labeling laws.
+After completing your purchase, you’ll be provided with a helpful online Label Customization Guide that will walk you through the customization process (in more detail than is provided here) as well as provide other helpful resources about labeling laws and printing.

 You may choose to work with any designer on your label customizations.
 That said, one hour of customization assistance is included in your purchase.
 Should you choose to use my services, you can quickly and easily provide me with the content for your label by filling out an online Label Customization Form.
 You’ll be able to provide attachments as well as request any special customizations you’d like.